imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancez/results.rst

 For a ring topology, if there are n number of nodes, then there exists n number of edges in the topology.
 On the table, we observe that the number of exchanged wave messages is exactly two terminates the number of edges.
 That means, it is consistent with the message complexity of the Echo Algorithm, which is O(2E).
 Since each node sends basic message to each of its neighbors, then there should be 2 * n basic messages exchanged in the topology.
 So, the results we get gives us the complexity of the underlying computation, which is O(M), where M is 2 * n.
 We also observe that, the time it takes to complete the execution of the algorithm is directly proportional to the number of nodes in the topology.

-.. list-table:: Table 1: Message Complexity Analysis of Termination Detection Algorithm on a Ring Topology
+.. list-table:: Message Complexity Analysis of Termination Detection Algorithm on a Ring Topology
    :widths: 25 25 50
    :header-rows: 1